 What foods decrease belly fat?

-Well, there’s lots of things that cause belly fat, so what about things that make it go away?
+Well, there are lots of things that cause belly fat, so what about things that make it go away?

-High fiber foods.
 Fiber helps you feel full longer and increases your metabolism.
 Eating foods that are high in fiber will increase your health and decrease your weight.
 The best foods to get fiber from vegetables and fruits.
 Other good sources of fiber are legumes and some forms of oats.

-Water.
 Drinking water is like a shower for your body.
 It can help improve your metabolism and also helps you feel full.
 Staying hydrated will benefits your exercise routine as well.
 Hydration helps you work harder and longer during workouts.

 Other Ways to Treat Stress Belly?